Pragati0510/geniehub_assignment/Docker/Readme.md

 Git Basics:

-Clone: Copy a repository from GitHub to your local machine.
+1.Clone: Copy a repository from GitHub to your local machine.

 git clone <repository_URL>